nyangweso-rodgers/HTTML_and_CSS_Templates/README.md

 * [BuiltWith - Web Technology Profiler](https://builtwith.com/): Enter the website there, frameworks, technologies, ad-platforms everything will be displayed.

+# Web Performance Tracking Tools
+1. __Google PageSpeed Insights__ - measures the performance of your website on both mobile and desktop devices, and provides actionable recommendations for improving its speed and usability.

+2. __GTmetrix__ - This tool analyzes your website's performance and provides a detailed report on its load time, page size, and other performance metrics.
+It also offers recommendations for optimizing your website's speed and performance.

+3. __Pingdom__ - This tool monitors your website's uptime and performance, and alerts you if there are any issues or downtime.
+It also provides detailed reports on your website's performance, including load time, page size, and more.

+4. __WebPageTest__ - This tool allows you to test your website's speed and performance from multiple locations around the world, and provides a detailed report on its performance, including load time, page size, and other metrics.

+5. __Kinsta Page Speed__ - This tool provides a detailed analysis of your website's speed and performance, including load time, page size, and other performance metrics.
+It also offers actionable recommendations for improving your website's speed and performance.
 # Websites to Improve on Frontend Skills
 1. [Dribble](https://dribbble.com/)
     - Discover new techniques, practice recreating designs, and stay up-to-date with the latest trends.